 » Museum Island (Museumsinsel)

-The Museum Island is a museum complex located literally on the island that exists on river Spree and has been a World Heritage Site since 1999.
+The Museum Island is a museum complex located literally on the island that exists on the river Spree and has been a World Heritage Site since 1999.
 Here you can find several museums:

-• Altes Museum: the first museum to be built on the island, and it is a real dream for lovers of neoclassical architecture
+- Altes Museum: the first museum to be built on the island, and it is a real dream for lovers of neoclassical architecture

-• Alte Nationalgalerie: art gallery with paintings and sculptures from the most varied periods, being considered one of the most enviable art collections from the period between the French Revolution and World War I
+- Alte Nationalgalerie: art gallery with paintings and sculptures from the most varied periods, being considered one of the most enviable art collections from the period between the French Revolution and World War I

-• Bode Museum: here you will be able to observe mostly Byzantine art as well as one of the largest numismatic collections in the world
+- Bode Museum: here you will be able to observe mostly Byzantine art as well as one of the largest numismatic collections in the world

-• Pergamon Museum: it is the most visited museum in Berlin and has 3 distinct sections (Collection of Classic Antiquities, Museum of the Ancient Middle East, Museum of Islamic Art)
+- Pergamon Museum: it is the most visited museum in Berlin and has 3 distinct sections (Collection of Classic Antiquities, Museum of the Ancient Middle East, Museum of Islamic Art)

 » Berlin Cathedral (Berliner Dom)

-Berlin’s Cathedral is also located on an island on River Spree, and it is hardly missed.
 The building is magnificent (look at the beautiful dome) and it is the largest Protestant church in Germany.
 It is also possible to climb up to the dome and get fantastic views of the city.

-Furthermore, the visit to the cathedral is an excellent excuse to take a walk along the river Spree banks.
+Furthermore, the visit to the cathedral is an excellent excuse to take a walk along the Spree River banks.

 » Gendarmenmarkt